The Beauty Blind

 • About People: Give 100 excuses before you judge someone.

-• About Me: Don’t be afraid to express your opinion, your act can make a huge difference.
+• About Me: Don’t be afraid to express your opinion, your words could have a huge impact.

 • About Movies: You don’t have to spend hundred millions of dollars to make a great movie, all what you need is a table, 12 chairs and a great writer.